Johannesburg

 Where to find the best ice cream in Joburg

-Fab & Co is the place where ‘"fabulous people meet to eat" in Parkhurst, and it also makes fabulous gelato and sorbet.
-They’re all about experimenting with funky flavours like malva pudding and custard, gorgonzola and caramelised fig, and New York cheesecake, but our favourites happen to be their simple pink grapefruit and blood orange sorbets; if they’re on display make sure you get a scoop.
+Fab & Co in Parkhurst is the place where "fabulous people meet to eat", and it also makes fabulous gelato and sorbet.
+They’re all about experimenting with funky flavours like malva pudding and custard, gorgonzola and caramelised fig, and New York cheesecake, but our favourites happen to be their simple pink grapefruit and blood orange sorbets.
+If they’re on display, make sure you get a scoop.

 Creamy vegan Belgian chocolate gelato from Forest Gelato.
 Photo: Forest Gelato.

-Forest Gelato at 44 Stanley is all about seasonal flavours, environmental consciousness and ensuring their products are free from artificial additives and preservatives.
+Forest Gelato at 44 Stanley and The Village Shopping Centre in Parkview is all about seasonal flavours, environmental consciousness, and ensuring their products are free from artificial additives and preservatives.
 And their gelato is sublime!
-They gravitate towards more ‘adult’ flavours like orange and Szechuan pepper, and fresh plum and kirsch, but our favourites are the vegan Belgian chocolate gelato and the creamy vegan coconut and lime, both insanely rich and unbelievably good!
+They gravitate towards more ‘adult’ flavours like orange and Szechuan pepper, and fresh plum and kirsch, but our favourites are the vegan Belgian chocolate gelato and the creamy vegan coconut and lime, both insanely rich and unbelievably good.

 Freshly churned gelato from Gelato Mania.
 Photo: Gelato Mania.